|Restrictions:||UVA applicants only|

 FRTR 2553 (3 credits) will be taught in English; there are no prerequisites.
 Students from all schools of the University are encouraged to apply.

-Students wishing to receive 3 credits toward their major or minor in French will need to enroll in FREN 3553 (instead of FRTR 2553).
+French majors and minors: Students wishing to receive 3 credits toward their major or minor in French will need to enroll in FREN 3553 (instead of FRTR 2553).
 While the primary language of instruction will be English, students receiving credit toward the major or minor will complete all required work in French.
 Students will also make daily use of their French language skills in small group discussion sections.

-2014 January Term: FRTR 2553/FREN 3553 syllabus & itinerary (For reference)
+Syllabus: 2017 January Term: FRTR 2553/FREN 3553 Syllabus

-Passport and Visa Information
+Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
-US passport holders will not need a visa to participate in this program.
+US passport holders will NOT need a visa to participate in this program.
 International students should meet with their International Student Advisor and Education Abroad Advisor in the International Studies Office as part of the application process.